Analysis of Ethyl Alcohol in Beverages, Blood and Breath

 Where alcohol-impaired driving causes death or grievous hurt, the Bharatiya Nyaya Sanhita (BNS) 2023 culpable-driving provisions are invoked.
 BNS Section 106 (causing death by negligence) and Section 105 (culpable homicide not amounting to murder) replace the older IPC Sections 304A and 304 Part II respectively; the prosecution must establish both BAC above the threshold and a causal link to the death or injury.

 Prohibition states (Bihar and Gujarat) prosecute under their state excise acts in addition to (and in some cases instead of) Section 185 MVA, with stricter thresholds and longer custodial sentences.
 Cases in these states route through the state SFSLs and CFSL Chandigarh handles the technically difficult casework (methanol-spiked hooch tragedies, for example).
-AIIMS Delhi forensic-medicine protocols are widely cited in viva.
+AIIMS Delhi forensic-medicine protocols are widely referenced in professional practice.

 Post-mortem alcohol: putrefactive ethanol and vitreous humor

-Post-mortem ethanol is the trickiest sub-topic in this bullet because the body can generate ethanol after death through microbial fermentation, giving a false-positive BAC that defence counsel will weaponise.
+Post-mortem ethanol interpretation is complex because the body can generate ethanol after death through microbial fermentation, producing a false-positive BAC that complicates evidential use.
 Anaerobic gut and tissue bacteria (Candida albicans, Clostridium species, some lactobacilli) ferment glucose, glycogen, lactate and amino acids to ethanol during putrefaction.
 Reported putrefactive ethanol levels can reach 70 mg per 100 mL in heavily decomposed cases.

 Three forensic safeguards address this.